 Like any other tool in your workshop, your soldering iron needs periodic cleaning and care to perform at its best.

 Within reason, yes.
 A soldering iron, which can operate at around 100 watts should be enough to remove solder from any through-hole printed circuit board (PCB).
-These devices often tend to provide a higher wattage rating, but this is used to heat large amounts of solder quickly; for desoldering, the higher wattage is unnecessary.

 Yes, it is.
 Overheating is the most common cause of damage to components during desoldering.
 Although, if performed carefully and correctly, the risk of overheating a component is limited.